1amTylersMind/WeekendWarrior/README.md

 to high entropy by trying different things like moving from plain text, to hex, to something that's actually the hex output of a hash.
 ![Words](https://raw.githubusercontent.com/1amTylersMind/WeekendWarrior/master/WordsOut.png)

+Before I actually start comparing the entropy of all EOWL hashes, I wanted to time the actual speed of the hashing itself.
+This picture shows three trials, where surprisingly the python hex encoding is the slowest process and the SHA-256 encryption is the fastest.
+The Hex time is not really all that slow, considering the size of the data but it's interesting.